wesen/FastMaskRCNN/data/README.md

-Place and unzip your coco in this dir, like
+Place and unzip your coco in a directory outside the project

 ```buildoutcfg
 ./data